Close

 • Improving productivity and morale - SLAs define the urgency of incoming requests.
 They focus IT teams on which incoming issues matter the most.

-The difference between SLAs and KPIs
+The difference between an SLA and a KPI

 An SLA is an agreement between you and your customer that defines how your relationship will work in the future.
 Key performance indicators (KPIs) are the metrics chosen to gauge how well a team performed against agreed standards.